Overview

 Jupyter Notebooks are documents which can combine executable code, formatted text, and interactive graphics into a single file.
 Because Notebooks can be shared, they provide developers with a tool for capturing and explaining their computational results.
 To use a Jupyter Notebook, a web application, such as JupyterLab, is needed.

-We now provide a web portal where JupyterLab can be accessed on Rivanna.
+We now provide a web portal where JupyterLab can be accessed on Rivanna and Afton.

-However, to use JupyterLab, you must have an account on Rivanna.
+However, to use JupyterLab, you must have an account on UVA HPC.

 Accessing JupyterLab